 Get your football match reporting and interviewing skills in shape for the new season with the BBC’s Chief Football Writer, Phil McNulty.

-Affordable, half-day sessions for established and new aspiring sports journalists in Manchester and London on July 5 and 12.
+Affordable, half-day session for established and new aspiring sports journalists in London on July 12.

 This three-hour session aims to teach football journalists and would-be sports reporters all the skills they need to write fast and compelling football match reports for newspapers and online with the post-match interview quotes to support them.